rails/rails/guides/source/getting_started.md

 Getting Up and Running
 ----------------------

-Now that you've seen how to create a controller, an action and a view, let's create something with a bit more substance.
+Now that you've seen how to create a controller, an action, and a view, let's create something with a bit more substance.

 In the Blog application, you will now create a new _resource_.
 A resource is the